 Introduction

-The AT&T PhoneGap Mobile SDK provides simplifieds access to AT&T API pPlatform services to developers creating mobile applications using Adobe PhoneGap.
-It This SDK helps mobile developers to quickly bring robust PhoneGap mobile applications to market quickly by significantly reducing the complexity of building applications that use AT&T pPlatform services.
+The AT&T PhoneGap Mobile SDK simplifies access to AT&T API Platform services to developers creating mobile applications using Adobe PhoneGap.
+This SDK helps developers to quickly bring robust apps to market by significantly reducing the complexity of building apps that use AT&T Platform services.

-The AT&T PhoneGap Mobile SDK lets enables other interfaces to access the following AT&T APIs from the AT&T platform:
+The AT&T PhoneGap Mobile SDK enables other interfaces to access the following AT&T APIs:

 Advertising